 Lighting is one of the most important subjects in the field of 3D graphics.
 Modeling it correctly adds a lot to the visual appeal of the rendered scene.
 The reason the word 'modeling' is used is because you cannot simulate exactly what nature does.
 The real light is made of huge amounts of particles called 'photons' and behaves as waves and particles simultaneously (the 'wave-particle duality' of light).
-If you try to calculate the affect of each photon in your program you'll run out of compute power really quick.
+If you try to calculate the effect of each photon in your program you'll run out of compute power really quick.

-Therefore, several light models have been developed over the years that capture the core affect that light has when it falls on objects and makes them visible.
+Therefore, several light models have been developed over the years that capture the core effect that light has when it falls on objects and makes them visible.
 These light models have become more and more complex as the 3D graphics field advanced and more compute power became available.
 In the course of the next few tutorials we will go through the basic lighting models that are simpler to implement but contribute immensely to the overall atmosphere of the scene.

 The basic light model is called 'Ambient/Diffuse/Specular'.
 Ambient light is the type of light you see when you go outside in a usual sunny day.
 Even though the sun is traveling across the sky and its light rays hit the world at different angles in different parts of the day, most of the stuff will be visible, even if it is in shadow.
 Since light bounces off everything it eventually hits everything so objects that are not in the direct path of the sun are also lit.
 Even a light bulb in a room behaves like the sun in that sense and spreads ambient light because if the room is not too big everything is lit equally.
-The ambient light is modeled as light that has no origin, no direction and has an equal affect on all objects in the scene.
+The ambient light is modeled as light that has no origin, no direction and has an equal effect on all objects in the scene.

-Diffuse lighting emphasizes the fact that the angle by which the light hits the surface affects the brightness by which the object is lit.
+Diffuse lighting emphasizes the fact that the angle by which the light hits the surface effects the brightness by which the object is lit.
 When light hits an object on one side that side is brighter than the other side (the side not directly infront of the light source).
 We just saw that the sun spreads ambient light which has no specific direction.
 However, the sun also has diffuse properties in its light.
 When it hits a tall building you can usually see that one side of the building is lighter than the other side.
 The most important property of diffuse light is its direction.

 Specular lighting is more a property of the object, rather than the light itself.
 This is what makes parts of things shine when light hits them at a very specific angle and the viewer is positioned at a specific point.
 Metalic objects often have some kind of specular property.
 For example, a car in a bright sunny day can sometimes shine off its edges.
 Calculating specular lighting must take into consideration both the direction the light hits (and bounces off) as well as the position of the viewer.